enmerk4r/GHPT/README.md

-Prompt guide - add these text snippet at the end of your request for more specific instructions to GPT "if there are questions, put them in the Advice section" -> if your prompt is too complex for GPT, this allow GPT to ask for clarification
+Prompt guide - add these text snippet at the end of your request for more specific instructions to GPT

+* "if there are questions, put them in the Advice section" -> if your prompt is too complex for GPT, this allow GPT to ask for clarification
-"prefer Circle over Circle CNR" -> instruct GPT to prefer a component over another one with similar name/function "be specific" ->
+* "prefer Circle over Circle CNR" -> instruct GPT to prefer a component over another one with similar name/function
+* "be specific" -> more clarified